Dora Billington: Life and career

 She retired from her post at the Central in 1955 when Gilbert Harding Green became Head of Department.

 At the Paris Expo (the International Exposition of Modern Industrial and Decorative Arts) in 1925 Billington was awarded Bronze for her stained glass ‘St Joan’.
 She also exhibited mosaic.
 The ceramics courses at the RCA and Central School also received awards.
 In the 1950s Billington gathered around herself at the Central School of Arts and Crafts a team of teachers who represented an alternative to Bernard Leach’s Eastern aesthetic of utilitarian stoneware vessels glazed in muted colours, and the School became associated with brightly decorated tin-glazed earthenware made by her protégées Alan-Caiger Smith, William Newland, Margaret Hine, Ann Wynn-Reeves and Nicholas Vergette.

 She was President of the Arts and Crafts Exhibition Society from 1949 and was involved with the Crafts Centre of Great Britain in London, which was chaired by her colleague John Farleigh, and she selected the ceramics shown there.
 She was also involved with the Smithsonian touring Exhibition of British Artist Craftsmen in the 1950s.

 Her book The Art of the Potter (1937), was the first to relate contemporary craft practice to its historical context and in The Technique of Pottery (1962) she gave a comprehensive account of different methods of working.

 Since the 1980s there has been an increased interest in her influence on twentieth century British studio pottery.
+Jeffrey Jones suggests that she made an impact as head of the pottery department in the Central School by modeling "an extraordinary openness to the potential of clay as an artistic medium in its own right" with "no rules as to what could be made, nor any constraints on ways of making or firing."